February 24, 2017

 DDM: Where do you find all those beautiful vintage clothes and accessories for your shop? (if it’s not a secret!)

-One advantage of being in business as long as I have with a physical shop and a good reputation is that the clothes all come to me.
+One advantage of being in business as long as I have a physical shop and a good reputation is that the clothes all come to me.
 The disadvantage is I have no time to hunt!

 DDM: What is your favourite period in time and why?

-I love the fresh modernism of the late 50s and early 60s fashion when the United States was in such a hopeful exciting period in history and it was reflected in design.
+I love the fresh modernism of the late 50s and early 60s fashion when the United States was in such a hopeful exciting period in history and it was reflected in the design.
 I lived in Washington DC during the Kennedy administration when my father worked there for the government.
 Incredible times!
 Then again, the beauty of clothing from the 20s and 30s can make me cry.

-DDM: What message/advise do you have for women who have never bought vintage clothes before?
+DDM: What message/advice do you have for women who have never bought vintage clothes before?
 For example: what are the key pieces to start building a vintage look?
 What to keep in mind when making a purchase?

 Nothing speaks to a woman like a gorgeous dress.
 If that is too overwhelming a start for a vintage novice I suggest a great jacket.
-The philosophy at Off Broadway has always been that vintage is current and modern and should be mixed with your contemporary pieces for a fashion forward look.
-We can easily put you in one era head-to-toe, but that verges on costume.
+The philosophy at Off Broadway has always been that vintage is current and modern and should be mixed with your contemporary pieces for a fashion-forward look.
+We can easily put you in one era head-to-toe, but that verges on the costume.
 We stay abreast of current designers to help our customers stay relevant.